lilin7/AI_ImageDetector/README.md

+An AI (Deep Learning Convolutional Neural Network (CNN) using PyTorch) that can recognize and analyze images.

 ****************************************
 All submitted files and their content:
 	1. Python code: All the Python code that I developed for this project.